 As soon as you enter your master password and hit Enter, it will run a scan to check your vault locally on your machine.
 The results will be sent to us later.

 Once the results load, you will see three scores at the top of the page.

 Your Security Score: This is a combined rating of how strong your passwords generally are, looking at how long and complex your passwords are overall.
 Whether or not you use two-factor authentication also accounts for 10 points of the total security score.
 The highest possible score is 100.

 Your LastPass Standing: This compares you against all other LastPass users who have run the Security Challenge.
 You are placed in a percentile according to your current security score.
 The lower the percentage, the better your ranking.

 Master Password Score: This rates how strong your master password is, based on how long and complex it is.

-Under “Improve Your Score”, detailed results then show exactly which sites have weak passwords, duplicate passwords, compromised passwords, and old passwords.
+Under “Improve Your Score”, detailed results then show exactly which sites have weak passwords, les mots de passe en double, compromised passwords, and old passwords.

 In each panel, you can see which accounts you should take immediate action on to update the passwords.
 Notice in each panel, the sites are split up based on those where you can use “Auto-Change Password” and those where you launch the site directly and login to use the LastPass password generator to replace the password.

 Under “Detailed Stats”, you can see a breakdown of how many sites have weak, duplicate, compromis, old, or blank passwords.